The Problems With Code Screenshots

 Problem: Searchability

-First, screenshots aren’t searchable.
+Screenshots aren’t searchable.

 Problem: Indirect Signal

 - Dev Alpha: “(Posts a screenshot of code).
-Here’s the function that’s breaking everything!”
+Here’s the function that’s breaking everything.”

-- Dev Bravo: “Where is that function located?”
+- Dev Bravo: “Where is that?”

-- Dev Alpha: “It’s in the users helper.”
+- Dev Alpha: “The users helper.”

-- Dev Bravo: “Let me take a look.
+- Dev Bravo: “Let me look!
 (Ten minutes pass).
 I can’t find it.”

 Problem: Accessibility

-Third, screenshots aren’t accessible.
+Screenshots aren’t accessible.

 Problem: Edit-ability

-Fourth, I can’t easily edit a screenshot.
+I can’t easily edit a screenshot.

 The Solution